7 tips for compliance officers to effectively handle misconduct

 • Discrimination: Unfair treatment of employees based on gender, race, age, disability, orientation, or other protected characteristics.

-Below are some fictional illustration of types of misconduct.
+Below are some fictional illustration of types of misconduct in the workplace.

 Example 1: Misuse of company resources